Nikon D850 versus Nikon D750

 Both the D850 and the D750 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The D750 replaced the earlier Nikon D700, while the D850 followed on from the Nikon D810.

-So what is the bottom line?
+So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D850 and the Nikon D850?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (45.4 vs 24.2MP) with a 37% higher linear resolution.